top of page

 Cat on a leash.

-2. Wearing a Harness
+Wearing a Harness

 Don't expect your kitty to love its new harness - in fact, you should expect them to hate it.
 It's all well and good watching how-to videos with docile cats that look as if they've had one too many sherries, but this isn't the norm.
 The type of harness you're using will determine how easy or difficult it is to put on.

 Reactions will vary from cat to cat, and some can be rather dramatic as I later discovered.
 If cats are squirming, crying, panting or struggling to get away, then stop what you're doing and let them go.
-Forcing a cat into a harness is counterproductive because they'll associate it with a negative experience even before they've stepped outside.
+Forcing a cat into a harness is counterproductive because they'll associate it with a negative experience before they've even stepped outside.

 Pet Remedy Calming Spray from Amazon.